Evolution of networks with multiple junctions: The flow of networks with at most two triple junctions

-For simplicity, we assume in the following that both the initial networks are smooth, hence Theorem~\ref{smoothexist} applies and gives a smooth curvature flow in a maximal time interval $[0,T)$.

-As we discussed in the previous sections, in the more general case that the initial network is less regular (but the compatibility conditions, see Definitions~\ref{2compcond} and~\ref{smoothflow0}, are satisfied), we need Theorems~\ref{2compexist0} and~\ref{2geocomp} to start the flow.
-If the initial network does not satisfy the compatibility conditions or it is not regular, we need to apply Theorem~\ref{c2shorttime} or resort to Theorem~\ref{evolnonreg} to have a curvature flow.
+For simplicity, we will assume in the following that all the initial networks are smooth, hence Theorem~\ref{smoothexist} applies and gives a smooth curvature flow in a maximal time interval $[0,T)$.
+As we discussed in the previous sections, to start the flow if the curves of the initial network are only $C^2$ but the Herring condition is still satisfied, we need Theorem~\ref{c2shorttime}.
+If the initial network is not regular, we need to apply Theorem~\ref{evolnonreg} to have a curvature flow.
 Anyway, in all these cases, the flow is smooth for every positive time.
+If the network is regular, thanks to Theorem~\ref{c2shorttime}, we have uniqueness (geometric uniqueness to be more precise, see Definition~\ref{uniqdef}).
+If these networks with only triple junctions are not regular but their curves are smooth, we still get geometric uniqueness (see Remark~\ref{uniqueness-nonreg}).